 DOL.Budget@labor.nc.gov

-The Governmental Affairs Division tracks legislation during both long and short sessions and represents the agency while the N.C.
+The Governmental Affairs Office tracks legislation during both long and short sessions and represents the agency while the N.C.
 General Assembly is in session by responding to inquiries from fiscal research and legislators on matters concerning NCDOL.

-The Human Resources Division supports the department through the administration and management of workplace services and the personnel policies and procedures established by the State Personnel Act (N.C.
+The Human Resources Office supports the department through the administration and management of workplace services and the personnel policies and procedures established by the State Personnel Act (N.C.
 Gen. Stat. § 126).
 Human Resources chronicles new hires, separations from service, promotions within the department, job postings, applications received and total personnel actions processed.

 Please be advised that Legal Affairs is prohibited from providing legal advice to members of the public.